LT Theme Compatibility and Post-Update Troubleshooting

 3. Hard refresh the browser.

-The editor works, but the frontend looks wrong
+Diagnosing an editor that works but a frontend that looks wrong

-If the editor looks fine but the frontend is broken, the issue is usually one of these:
+When the editor looks fine but the frontend is broken, the issue is almost always one of these:

-• a markup mismatch in custom HTML or third-party form or plugin output
+• A markup mismatch in custom HTML or in third-party form or plugin output.

-Start by clearing cache and confirming whether the issue is reproducible in a private browser window.
+Start by clearing your caching layers and confirming whether the issue still reproduces in a private browser window.

 Rollback is not the first step for LT themes.
-Consider rollback only if one of these is true:
+Consider it only when one of these is true:

 1. Back up the website.